Chen Weiming (sculptor)

-In June 2021 and June 2022, Chen unveiled a pair of 30-foot-high sculptures at Yermo's open-air High Desert art center called Liberty Sculpture Park.
+In June 2021 and June 2022, Chen unveiled a pair of 30-foot-high sculptures at Yermo's open-air High Desert art centre called Liberty Sculpture Park.

 Chen created a large-scale relief representation of the Tiananmen massacre in 2009, on the 20th anniversary of the massacre.
 The Tiananmen massacre relief and the Goddess of Democracy replica were both displayed in Hong Kong during protests in 2010.

 Chen was born in Hangzhou, China, and emigrated to New Zealand in 1988.
 He holds a New Zealand passport as well as permanent residence in the United States, and lives in both countries.

 In 2011, Chen traveled to Syria to fight alongside Free Syrian Army rebels fighting in the Syrian uprising.